-The purpose and intent of this land use designation is to emable implement innovative arrangements of land development features that are not possible with the use of standard land use designations and zoning districts. <a href="mailto:The Planned Development future land use designation shall promote flexibility and creativity in development design, especially where needed to implement adopted policies of the Comprehensive Plan.
+Proposed Text Change Corresponding LDC Revision(s) Comments Planned Development Purpose and Intent The purpose and intent of this land use designation is to enable implement innovative arrangements of land development features that are not possible with the use of standard land use designations and zoning districts.
+The Planned Development future land use designation shall promote flexibility and creativity in development design, especially where needed to implement adopted policies of the Comprehensive Plan.
 It may also be used to promote affordable/workforce housing, pedestrian-oriented development, and protection of natural resources such as wetlands, lakes, and other natural amenities.

-This land use designation provides for a variety of densities and/or intensities arranged within a development site to encourage facilitate flexible and creative site design.
-These considerations shall be paramount in any given project utilizing the Planned Development land use designation; an increase in density/intensity alone shall not justify an alternative to conventional future land use designations such as LDR, MDR, etc.
+Requires additional factors to be considered in Planned Developments, including affordable housing, protection of wetlands, etc. This land use designation provides for a variety of densities and/or intensities arranged within a development site to encourage facilitate flexible and creative site design.
+These considerations shall be paramount in any given project utilizing the Planned Development land use designation; an increase in density/intensity alone shall not justify an alternative to conventional future land use designations such as LDR, MDR, etc. Increase in density/intensity alone does not justify approval of a PD.
 An application for rezoning to PD (Planned Development) zoning must accompany an application to amend the future land use designation of a property to PD (Planned Development) future land use.
 The rezoning does not take effect until 31 days after completion of the transmittal of the adopted future land use amendment from the County to the State and Regional reviews agencies, which is the time period set for all Future Land Use amendments to take effect.
 The rezoning shall take effect upon the effective date of the PD future land use amendment under the provisions of Florida Statutes Chapter 163.3184 or 163.3187, whichever is applicable.
 Upon approval of the future land use designation, the maximum permitted density and/or intensity requested in the rezoning application shall be noted on the County's Future Land Use Map or map series.

-PD (Planned Development) zoning within the Planned Development land use designation must be accompanied by a site/master plan as set forth in the Land Development Code.
+PD (Planned Development) zoning within the Planned Replace informational commentary with references to State law.
+Development land use designation must be accompanied by a site/master plan as set forth in the Land Development Code.
 Such plans shall address compatibility with adjacent uses through, at a minimum, buffering, setbacks, lighting, building heights, and creative site design features where needed (such as lot sizes on perimeters that are comparable to lot sizes in adjacent residential developments) to ensure such compatibility.